ebaauw/homebridge-hue/README.md

 Please note that Siri and even the iOS built-in [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

 You need a Philips Hue bridge to connect homebridge-hue to your lights, switches, and sensors.
-I recommend use the latest bridge firmware, with API v1.16.0 or v1.17.0.
+I recommend use the latest bridge firmware, with API v1.16.0 or higher.
 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
 I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.
 I recommend to use wired Ethernet to connect the server running homebridge, the Hue bridge, and, if applicable, the AppleTV.

 ### Installation
 The homebridge-hue plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server:

 - Install the Node.js JavaScript runtime `node`, from its [website](https://nodejs.org).
-I'm using v6.10.3 LTS for macOS (x64), which includes the `npm` package manager;
+I'm using v6.11.0 LTS for macOS (x64), which includes the `npm` package manager;
 - Make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there;
 - You might want to update `npm` through `sudo npm update -g npm@latest`.
-For me, this installs npm version 4.6.1;
+For me, this installs npm version 5.0.3;
 - Install homebridge following the instructions on [GitHub](https://github.com/nfarina/homebridge#installation).
 For me, this installs homebridge version 0.4.20 to `/usr/local/lib/node_modules`.
 Make sure to create a `config.json` in `~/.homebridge`, as described;
 - Install the homebridge-hue plugin through `sudo npm install -g homebridge-hue@latest`;
 - Edit `~/.homebridge/config.json` and add the `Hue` platform provided by homebridge-hue, see **Configuration** below;